China set to overtake Japan in this year's outbound M&A deals

 "Chinese financial institutions are now showing greater confidence than at any time since the global financial crisis in striking outbound deals, and we expect more M&A in this space," Colin Banfield, head of Asia-Pacific M&A at Citigroup, said.

-Barclays PLC (BARC.L) leads the league table for China's outbound deals this year, followed by Morgan Stanley (MS.N), Goldman Sachs (GS.N) and Citigroup (C.N), according to Thomson Reuters data.
+Barclays PLC leads the league table for China's outbound deals this year, followed by Morgan Stanley, Goldman Sachs and Citigroup, according to Thomson Reuters data.

 EXPANDING SHARE